Empowering citizen scientists to advance phage therapy research and combat the antimicrobial resistance crisis

 Our aims and goals

 Antimicrobial resistance poses a significant threat to global health.
 As antibiotics become less effective at treating bacterial infections we require new therapies to be researched and developed to help overcome the issue.
-The Phage Collection Project is a citizen science initiative run by Early Career Researchers at the University of Southampton.
-The project aims to advance phage therapy research and help tackle antimicrobial resistance through the support of citizen scientists.

 Our project consists of three key aims: